 Who needs PR?

-Every business, big and small, can benefit from PR.
+Every business, big or small, can benefit from PR.
 The ability to generate positive news about your products and services is only going to help build brand awareness and credibility.
+B2B PR goes beyond just protecting, enhancing and building a company’s reputation through the media.
+It can also generate leads, shorten sales cycles and grow revenue.

 As an example, there is nothing more important than being “top of mind” with your prospects, especially when they are about to make a purchasing decision.
 Most companies send out 3-5 requests for quotes (RFQ).
 Either you make this short list or you don’t even know the RFQ went out.